-Cabo San Lucas: Our favorites went in order as we cruised.
-Cabo (though we were only around the port area) was great, but in ranked order, our least favorite.
+Our favorites went in order as we cruised.
+Cabo San Lucas (though we were only around the port area) was great, but in ranked order, our least favorite.
 Kim and I did the Dolphin Encounter excursion with Cabo Adventures, which was only steps from the ship.

 We suited up in wetsuits due to the frigid water temperatures and went in small groups with a team of marine mammal expert guides to capture a fantastic dolphin experience.
 We danced, kissed, petted, and tickled our cute dolphin, a beautiful girl named Yuki.

-Though we did not buy the pictures (I will just let you be shocked at the price tag), it was a great deal of fun.
-We had plenty of time on the excursion and the facility was modern and lovely.
+Though we did not buy the pictures (I will just let you be shocked at the price tag), it was great fun.
+We had plenty of time on the excursion, and the facility was modern and lovely.

-We visited El Clavadista on the Malecon to see the cliff divers, which was more hype than excitement, then ended at a Mexican folklore show that was sensational!
-Such a wonderful team of talented performers brought regions of Mexico to life through song and dance.
-The costumes were brilliant and it seemed that everyone enjoyed their time.
+We visited El Clavadista on the Malecon to see the cliff divers, which was more hype than excitement, then ended with a sensational Mexican folklore show!
+Such an incredible team of talented performers brought regions of Mexico to life through song and dance.
+The costumes were brilliant, and it seemed that everyone enjoyed their time.

-I would recommend that the cruise line charge a few more bucks and offer at least a drink and snack during the performance rather than paying outright.
+I recommend the cruise line charge a few more bucks and offer at least a drink and snack during the performance rather than paying outright.

-Puerto Vallarta is referred to as the most romantic city in Mexico and I can see why!
+Puerto Vallarta is the most romantic city in Mexico, and I can see why!
 The scenery is so beautiful that you have to see it to believe it.
-Kim and I started our day by taking an hour-long taxi tour of the downtown area where we were to later be dropped off for a food tour which we arranged on our own.
+Kim and I started our day by taking an hour-long taxi tour of the downtown area where we were later dropped off for a food tour we arranged on our own.
 We visited two lovely resorts with fantastic views of the city.

 The Vallarta Food Tour was sensational; one of the best I’ve ever done.
-Over the course of three hours, Kim and I, along with our group of four others, strolled Old Town and downtown, learned countless things about Puerto Vallarta, and ate some amazing food.
+For three hours, Kim and I, along with our group of four others, strolled Old Town and downtown, learned countless things about Puerto Vallarta, and ate some amazing food.

-All of this takes places on at Las Caletas cove, reached by an hour-long boat ride.
+All this takes place at Las Caletas cove, which is reached by an hour-long boat ride.
 Our evening also had a tasty dinner buffet with wine and drinks.
 The views alone were worth the cost.
 This is one cruise excursion you will want to see for yourself!

 Holland America: Knocked it Out of the Park

-What a fantastic opportunity to sail with Holland America.
-We had a wonderful time in Mexico and are highly convinced that they are one of the best cruise lines out there to enjoy adventures on the high seas with.
+We had a wonderful time in Mexico and are highly convinced that Holland America is one of the best cruise lines to enjoy adventures on the high seas.

-I was happy to witness and see firsthand Holland America’s revered reputation amongst repeat cruisers.
+I was happy to witness and see Holland America’s revered reputation amongst repeat cruisers.